 The Corporate Vulnerability Index (CVI) measures the creditworthiness of a selected region, economy or portfolio of interest.
 Three sets of indices, i.e. the equally-weighted CVI, value-weighted CVI, and the tail CVI, are now available for 25 selected groups.

-Release of SACS - S1 2020.
-An analysis of credit outlooks across economies...Read More
+Release of SACS - S1 2021.
+A summary of credit risk profiles across major economies...Read More

 This is a joint quarterly publication by Validus Capital Pte...Read More